brikis98/yevgeniy-brikman-homepage/_posts/2008-08-28-through-a-glass-clearly.md

 date: "2008-08-28"
 ---

-I listed to "The C Chute" on audiobook and found it to be an enjoyable short story with a few interesting characters.
+I listened to "The C Chute" on audiobook and found it to be an enjoyable short story with a few interesting characters.
 Nothing mind blowing, but a fairly fun and very quick read.

 ## Rating